In first under Trump, Guantanamo Bay inmate transferred - Journal du Cameroun

 He was sentenced to 13 years in prison, starting from the date of the plea.

-However, the deal included a provision that after four more years at Guantanamo, he could serve the remainder of his term at a luxurious rehab center in the Saudi capital Riyadh, where former extremists are given counseling and ideological detoxification.
+However, the deal included a provision that after four more years at Guantanamo, he could serve the remainder of his term at a luxurious rehab centre in the Saudi capital Riyadh, where former extremists are given counselling and ideological detoxification.

+A security spokesman told Saudia Arabia’s state news agency SPA that Darbi arrived back in the kingdom late on Wednesday evening.

+His family had been informed of his return and arrangements were being made for him to meet them, the spokesman said, confirming that Darbi would now join a “rehabilitation programme”.

 Guantanamo has not received any new inmates since 2008, but on the campaign trail Trump vowed to load the facility with “bad dudes,” and said it would be “fine” if US terror suspects were sent there for trial.